gearsdigital/reporter-for-kirby-docs/src/docs/guide/index.md

 ## Playground

 I know, it can be _troublesome_ to evaluate a Plugin.
 It must be downloaded.
-You have to install and configure it properly only to find out that it's not what you are looking for. _I got you covered!_
+You have to install and configure it properly only to find out that it's not what you are looking for.

-You probably haven't noticed it yet, but the Form on Homepage isn't a screenshot :wink: It provides a fully functional example which you can play around with.
+I got you covered!

-There are some **restrictions**:
+You probably haven't noticed it yet, but the Form on Homepage isn't a screenshot.
+It provides a functional example which you can play around with.

-1. You can add only 3 issues per hour.
+However, there are some **restrictions**:

-2. The character amount is limited.
+1. The character amount is limited and truncated.
-3. The text is obfuscated but reflects the original appearance.
+2. The text is obfuscated (but reflects the original appearance).

 These restrictions are necessary to keep balance between a usable example and security.
-I'm pretty sure that it's sufficient to get an idea of how **Reporter _for
+I'm pretty sure that this is sufficient to get an idea how **Reporter _for Kirby_** works.

-Kirby_** works.
+Just to be clear, those restrictions only apply for the playground.
+Just saying... :wink:

 ## Getting started